Astrix

-Avi Shmailov (Hebrew: אבי שמיילוב) is an Israeli trance music DJ and producer, his stage name is Astrix.
-His specialty is in subgenre of progressive psychedelic trance.

-In 2006 Astrix made it to #41 in DJMag's "Top 100 DJs" yearly rank, alongside several of other Israeli musicians (the highest being Infected Mushroom at #9), In 2007, Astrix reached #18 on the list, marking a significant proportion of the Israeli electronic music scene.
+Avi Shmailov (אבי שמיילוב) known by his stage name Astrix, is an Israeli trance music DJ and producer.
+His specialty lies in the subgenre of progressive psychedelic trance.
+In 2006, Astrix achieved the 41st position in DJMag's "Top 100 DJs" annual ranking, alongside several other Israeli musicians, with Infected Mushroom ranking the highest at #9.
+The following year, in 2007, Astrix climbed to the 18th spot on the list, marking a significant representation of the Israeli electronic music scene in the global rankings.

 Early career

-Astrix was born in Georgia in the then USSR, to a Mountain Jewish family in the Caucasus and grew up in Tel Aviv, Israel.
+Astrix was born in Georgia located in what was then, the USSR, to a Mountain Jewish family in the Caucasus and grew up in Tel Aviv, Israel.
 He began recording music under the name Astrix in 1997, sometimes misconceived to be taken from the Asterix comic books.
-An interview on UK clubbing website Harderfaster.net revealed the name was chosen for simply sounding good, and not directly influenced by anything in particular.
+An interview on the UK clubbing website Harderfaster.net revealed the name was chosen simply for sounding good, and not directly influenced by anything in particular.

 1995–2002

 Astrix started as a DJ in 1995 playing alternative and 1980s music.
 It was during this time that he learned about electronic music.
 In 1997 he began his first in-house studio recordings using a personal computer.
-He discovered trance in 1997 after being invited to a trance party.
+He learned about trance in 1997 after being invited to a trance party.
 "At first it was a very new and strange experience for me and I couldn't find myself, but I was impressed by the energy and the impact that the music had made on the people at the party."
 At the beginning of his career in the late 1990s he produced tracks in the "nitzhonot" style of trance, an anthemic offshoot of Goa trance.
 His first tracks were "In Peace" and "Eakhis World," which both appeared on the nitzhonot compilation Ptzatzot 3.

 2002–2010

-In 2002, Astrix signed to the EDM label HOM-Mega productions with his debut album Eye to Eye.
+In 2002, Astrix signed to the EDM label HOMmega Productions with his debut album Eye to Eye.
 In a 2003 interview Astrix said that he worked on three albums by Alien Project, but its maintainer Ari Linker did not give him credit.
 Touring after the Eye to Eye album release and working on other projects did not leave much studio time for Astrix and it took two years to write his second album, Artcore, which came out in 2004.
 He also produced the albums Nu-clear Visions of Israel (TIP.World, 2003), Psychedelic Academy (Hit Mania, 2005) and Astrix & Friends (DJ mag, 2007).
-In 2009, Astrix's label, HOM-Mega Productions, was the first to release a digital album from Astrix on a USB flash drive, One Step Ahead (HOM-Mega Productions, 2009).
+In 2009, Astrix's label, HOMmega Productions, was the first to release a digital album from Astrix on a USB flash drive, One Step Ahead (HOMmega Productions, 2009).
 Astrix then undertook an almost nonstop worldwide tour.

-Festivals included Dance Valley, SW4, Creamfields, Love Parade, UAF, Planeta Atlantida and headlined nights in the best clubs and venues such as Alexandra Palace, Brixton Academy, Pacha, Ministry of Sound, The City, Volume and Nox.
+Festivals he has performed at included Dance Valley, SW4, Creamfields, Love Parade, UAF, Planeta Atlantida and headlined nights in the best clubs and venues such as Alexandra Palace, Brixton Academy, Pacha, Ministry of Sound, The city, Volume and Nox.